zlite/botnix/README.md

    burden.
 Common challenges include installing mutually compatible graphics drivers, CUDA libraries, and deep learning frameworks.
-An entirely separate package manager such as [conda](https://docs.conda.io/en/latest/) or [micromamba](https://mamba.readthedocs.io/en/latest/) is often used for dependecy management.
+An entirely separate package manager such as [conda](https://docs.conda.io/en/latest/) or [micromamba](https://mamba.readthedocs.io/en/latest/) is often used for dependency management.
 If we begin with the 'right' package manager (e.g., `Nix`), all of this added complexity becomes unnecessary.
 4. Popular flight control system (FCS) software (e.g., ArduPilot, PX4, BetaFlight) projects